drcastanoj/hotels/README.md

 cd hotels

-# install the repo with npm
+# install the repo with yarn
 yarn

 # start the server backend